timvieira/blog/content/sqrt-sampling.md

 **Allowing for noise in the cooking process**: Suppose that for each recipe we had a prior belief about how hard that recipe is for us to cook.
-Denote that belief $s_i$, these belief are between zero (never get it right) and one (perfect every time) and do not sum to one over the cookbook.
+Denote that belief $s_i$, these beliefs are between zero (never get it right) and one (perfect every time) and do not necessarily sum to one over the cookbook.

 Following a similar derivation to before, the time to cook the special recipe
 $j$ and cook it correctly is,